armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 ### IAM role for Clouddriver Pod

-Create an IAM role for the Operator pod (call it `eks-spinnaker-clouddriver`).
+Create an IAM role for the Operator pod (call it `eks-spinnaker-clouddriver`) and configure it for use by EC2.
+The trust relationship will be replaced later.
 It will not need explicit AWS permissions (for now).

 Create this trust relationship on the IAM role with these fields replaced:
 * Replace `AWS_ACCOUNT_ID` with your AWS account ID